FabioScielzoOrtiz/TFM-Presentation/slides/TFM-slides.md

 **Fast $k$-medoids**

-The basic idea of Fast $k$-medoids algorithm is to apply $k$-medoids on a random sample of the data matrix $\mathbf{X}$, clustering those observations with the algorithm, and clustering the remaining observations applying the rule of assigning each out of sample observation to its nearest cluster, which means to the cluster with the nearest medoid.
+The basic idea of Fast $k$-medoids algorithm is to apply $k$-medoids on a random sample of the data matrix $\mathbf{X}$, clustering those observations with the algorithm, and the remaining observations applying the rule of assigning each out of sample observation to its nearest cluster, which means to the cluster with the nearest medoid.

 The steps of the Fast $k$-medoids algorithm are the following: